mohammad-danyal/fathom3-jokes-coding-task/README.md

 A joke generating web appplication written in EJS (front end) and Express.js (back end).

-SQLite3 v5.0.8 has been used for the implementation of the database which stores all the jokes.
+SQLite3 v5.0.8 has been used for the implementation of a local database which stores all the jokes.

 ## Installation / Setup